-This easy snow ice cream recipe is fun to try in the wintertime when there's a soft white carpet of snow on the ground, and the temperature is below freezing.
+This homemade snow ice cream recipe is easy and fun to try in the wintertime when there's a soft white carpet of snow on the ground, and the temperature is below freezing.

 Not only is this flavored snow a novel outdoor treat, but making it provides a fun activity for kids of all ages.